Skip to Content

 Search for similar elements instead

-You can also use below method to search for similar elements instead of clicking on individual items on the website to inspect.
+You can also use the below method to search for similar elements instead of clicking on individual items on the website to inspect.
 Here is how you can do it:

 Search for similar elements Step 1: Click on the three dots on the top right corner of your screen.